CabinJS/cabinjs.com/posts/index.md

 <textarea readonly class="cli-code">cd myBlog && grunt</textarea>

 This will build your site, start a static file server, open a browser tab with the site's homepage, and start a watch process to rebuild your site when source files change.

-Try editing or creating a new markdown file in the `posts` folder and upon saving, your site will automatically be rebuilt.
-When your site rebuilds, your browser will automatically refresh with your updated site.
+Try editing a markdown file in the `posts` folder or css in the `src/styles` folder and upon saving, your site will automatically be rebuilt with the updated content/styles.
+When you edit markdown, your browser will automatically refresh to view new content, and when editing styles, they will be injected directly into the page for an immediate update.

 # Themes